hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 rpc-http-tls-client-auth-enabled=true
 ```

 Enables TLS client authentication for the JSON-RPC HTTP service.
+Defaults to
+`false`.

 !!! note
     [`--rpc-http-tls-ca-clients-enabled`](#rpc-http-tls-ca-clients-enabled) and/or [`rpc-http-tls-known-clients-file`](#rpc-http-tls-known-clients-file) must be specified.